The Wim Hof Method Makes “Mind Over Matter” A Reality

 “In my experience, the main pillar is the mindset (i.e., commitment), and the breathwork and ice baths are powerful tools in developing that mindset,” Hauss tells rē•spin.
 “In one session of breathwork, you come in direct contact with the realization that in simply breathing a certain way, you access a level of awareness in yourself that for most people was not thought to be possible.”
 Hauss was already a practitioner of breathwork and cold water immersion due to his high-level training in Jiu-Jitsu, but the Wim Hof Method was different for him.
 “It has changed my entire outlook on life,” he says.
 “I immediately saw how powerful the breathing techniques and cold water immersion were.”

-He shares that after a morning session of breathwork, he feels calmer, centered, more grounded and that his perceived stressors feel more manageable.
+He shares that after a morning breathwork session, he feels calmer, centered, and more grounded and that his perceived stressors feel more manageable.
 “Through regular breathwork and cold water immersion, I’ve really felt more in control of my nervous system.
 I can now feel stress in my body before my body becomes overwhelmed by it,” he explains.
 As Dr. Charles Tabone, Naturopathic Medical Doctor at Pause Studio, explains, there are mental benefits to staying calm in the presence of internal resistance and stressors — like staying put in freezing cold water — building a sense of self-mastery over time.
 “It’s no wonder the Navy Seals make cold water a focal point of BUD/S training,” he says.

 The Wim Hof Method and The Body

-Hauss recounts commonly-cited benefits including the reduction of anxiety and inflammation, improved immune and cardiovascular health, greater alkalization of the body, and an overall quieting of the mind.
+Hauss recounts commonly-cited benefits, including the reduction of anxiety and inflammation, improved immune and cardiovascular health, greater alkalization of the body, and an overall quieting of the mind.
 “There are so many benefits to cold water immersion, and the practice dates back millennia,” explains Dr. Tabone.
 “Positive stressors encourage our bodies to adapt in advantageous ways, having both physiological and cognitive effects.”
 Physically, he references the anti-inflammatory effects of constricting peripheral vessels, while drastic temperature changes can yield the production of mitochondria, an increase in resting metabolism, and the release of endorphins.

-“Wim Hof has challenged medical dogma and brought to our consciousness the power of the human body, specifically as it pertains to the autonomic nervous system” Dr. Tabone continues.
+“Wim Hof has challenged medical dogma and brought to our consciousness the power of the human body, specifically as it pertains to the autonomic nervous system,” Dr. Tabone continues.
 “Through practicing his methods, he was able to blunt the [formerly believed to be automatic] response to an injection of bacterial endotoxin,” he continues.
 “What was more shocking was how he trained a novice group of volunteers to do the same thing.”
-This essentially means that in the study, the group trained in his method successfully curbed immune symptoms while the untrained control group became violently ill.
-The findings proved that Hof’s three-part methodology enabled the voluntary (innate) influence over the body’s nervous and immune systems — a demonstration of “mind over matter” that was previously believed to be impossible.
+This means that in the study, the group trained in his method successfully curbed immune symptoms while the untrained control group became violently ill.
+The findings proved that Hof’s three-part methodology enabled the voluntary (innate) influence over the body’s nervous and immune systems — a demonstration of “mind over matter” previously believed impossible.

-As for the cold immersion training, you don’t have to jump right into an ice bath or start taking hikes in the snow to get the benefits.
+As for the cold immersion training, you don’t have to jump into an ice bath or start hiking in the snow to get the benefits.
 You can ease yourself into the practice of taking cold showers, working your way from twenty seconds of cold water up to the full two minutes.
 The truly devoted, you can buy an inflatable tub and fill it with ice cubes for two-minute soaks.